 - what is the registered address for contact for the school, nursery or childcare provider, or for health care

-- who has legal custody of the child.
+- who has legal custody of the child

-A child or young person is disabled if:
+For child tax credit, a child or young person is disabled if:

 - disability living allowance (DLA) or personal independence payment (PIP) is payable for them, or is normally payable but has ceased because they are a patient in hospital; or